 The first thing you will see is your Sites tab and a list of all Sites that you have in your LastPass account.
 Tapping on any of these Sites will bring up your Site action menu:

 This menu allows you to Delete the entry, Launch your Site in the LastPass browser, View the Site entry and credentials, Edit the Site, Copy the Username or Password from the entry to the iOS clipboard, or Show the Password, or Share the item, or Delete the item.
 Launching your site from the Vault will AutoFill your login credentials for that particular Site using the LastPass in-App browser.

 The Notes tab is a separate listing of all the Secure Notes that you have stored in LastPass.
 Tapping on a Note here will allow you to view the Note:

 Clicking ‘Edit’ will allow you to edit the note as seen below.
 By clicking on the camera icon, you can add an image to the note.
 By clicking on the microphone icon, you can add a voice recording to your note.

-By clicking on the Menu icon in the top right-hand corner of your Vault, you will be given a number of options:
+By clicking on the Tools icon at the bottom, you will be given a number of options: